 Will Ted go to the opening of his new building with Robin as his date, or will he break his promise to Barney and tell her that Barney is proposing to Patrice?
 Meanwhile, Marshall and Lily have big ...

-Due to a political conspiracy, an innocent man is sent to death row and his only hope is his brother who makes it his mission to deliberately get himself sent to the same prison in order to break the both of them from the inside out.
+Due to a political conspiracy, an innocent man is sent to death row and his only hope is his brother, who makes it his mission to deliberately get himself sent to the same prison in order to break the both of them out, from the inside out.

 When Ted meets Klaus, Victoria's german fiancé, they speak a few words in german.
 One term Klaus uses is "Lebenslanger Schickssalsschatz", which translates into "lifelong treasure of destiny".
 While the words "lebenslang" (lifelong), "Schicksal" (destiny) and "Schatz" (treasure) are real german words, the term "Lebenslanger Schickssalsschatz" doesn't actually exist in Germany or other german-speaking regions.
 See more »

 200 of 273 people found this review helpful.

 Was this review helpful to you?